Comcast/rulio/doc/Manual.md

 `core.Control`).

-A Javascript action supports an optional `libraries` property on a optional `opts` property, which should have a map as a value.

-If the `opts` map has a `libraries` property, that value be an array of strings.
+A Javascript action supports an optional `libraries` property on a optional `opts` property.
+The `libraries` property, if given, should have a value (if any) that's an array of strings.
 Each string should typically be a URL that will fetch Javascript.
 (Results are cached with a TTL given by `core.SystemParameters.SlurpCacheTTL`, which defaults to 0s.
 Also see `SlurpCacheSize` and `SlurpTimeout`.)
 Alternately, the string can be a name that resolves to a URL via a location's `GetConfig().Libraries` map.
 See "Javascript libraries" in the top-level README for an example use.
 Also the `examples/` use a library or two.

-If the `opts` map has an `encoding` property, that encoding specifies the encoding used for the action's `code` when the action in an in-process Javascript action.
-Currently the only supporting encodings are "none" and "base64".

 A System can control a locations' `JavascriptTimeout`.
 See `Location.Control`, `System.SystemApp.DefaultLocControl` and